1 What Is “CREDITOR PLACED INSURANCE”?

 Placing this coverage raises our cost of providing the lease to you so in exchange we charge a monthly charge corresponding to our increased costs.

 Financial responsibility laws or any other law mandating motor vehicle insurance coverage may require you to purchase your own insurance.

 You may have to purchase liability insurance to meet the state requirements.

 2 What Is The Monthly Charge?

 MotoLease charges $149.00 per month for customers that do not provide proof of comprehensive and collision coverage.
-The payment is collected when the lease agreement is signed and is charged on the same date every month thereafter.
-You can elect to have your payments automatically withdrawn out of your checking account or for a 2% fee debited off a credit or debit card.
+The payment is collected when the lease agreement is signed and is charged on the day you enroll, and on the same date every month thereafter.
+You may pay using pre-authorized debits automatically drawn from your checking account or using a debit or credit card for a 2% fee.

 3 What Is the Coverage?